Heaton15/dotfiles/README.md

-# dotfiles
+# dotfiles for Arch Linux
-# Here are where configurations are?